What Does Google Search Algorithms Do For SEO Marketing?

 When people speak about “content” in the context of digital marketing, they almost always mean blogging.
 I also refer to it when talking about Facebook posts, Instagram, LinkedIn, YouTube, TikTok and Twitter.
 However, the following guidelines refer to all of your material, including your home page, product or service pages, and blog posts.

-Figuring out what issues, barriers, difficulties, and pain points your customers face.
-Then offering your unique solutions by creating content.
+Figuring out what issues, barriers, difficulties, and pain points your customers face—then offer your unique solutions by creating content.
 For example, I started by going through daily conversations with customers; I wrote them down and started a blog post to answer a group of similar questions or a rather big question.

 You can also use Social listening tools as a jumping-off point; you can use your favoured method (Ahrefs, SEMrush, etc.) to find keywords with the highest conversion potential.